stefanofa/awesome/README.md

 *   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.

-*   [alovajs/alova](https://github.com/alovajs/alova) - The Request Toolkit For Ultimate Efficiency
+*   [alovajs/alova](https://github.com/alovajs/alova) - A request toolkit for ultimate efficiency

 *   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.

 *   [code-hike/bright](https://github.com/code-hike/bright) - React Server Component for syntax highlighting